Chicken sandwich wars

 The chicken sandwich wars were a marketing trend in the United States during which numerous American quick serve restaurant chains introduced fried chicken sandwiches to their menus.
 The phenomenon began in 2019 when Popeyes and Chick-fil-A disputed which of them was first to serve such an item.
 Over 20 American fast food brands added fried chicken sandwiches to their menus in the following two years.
+The marketing trend contributed to a chicken shortage in the United States in early 2021, after which the trend faded.